Artist-Grade Technical Pens & Fineliners for Drawing

 Conclusion:

-Fun to work with, but will smudge on some types of paper.
+Fun to work with, but it smudges on some types of paper.

 Rotring Tikky Graphic is a quality disposable technical pen.